TelegramBots/book/src/2/reply-markup.md

 ### Multi-row keyboard markup

-For a [`ReplyKeyboardMarkup`] with two rows of buttons, we use an array of arrays:
+For a reply keyboard with two rows of buttons, we use an array of arrays:

 ```c#
 {{#include ../../Examples/2/ReplyMarkup.cs:usings}}